nishilkanjiya640/Employee-wellness-management/README.md

 ## Project Objective
 This project is an AI-powered Employee Wellness Management System that helps users register, log in, upload files, and analyze employee wellness data using Streamlit, PostgreSQL (Neon DB), and JWT authentication.

+# MoodMentor

+## Overview

+In an era of increasing mental health awareness, individuals and organizations face growing challenges in monitoring and supporting emotional well-being at scale.
+Everyday written communication—including journal entries, chat messages, emails, and social media posts—contains valuable emotional cues that can provide meaningful insights into a person's mental state.
+However, accurately interpreting these emotional nuances from unstructured text requires advanced Natural Language Processing (NLP) techniques.

+**MoodMentor** is an AI-powered emotion analysis and well-being recommendation platform that bridges this gap by analyzing the emotional tone of written text and providing personalized, context-aware wellness suggestions.
+The system leverages transformer-based language models to identify emotional patterns and generate actionable recommendations that promote emotional well-being.

 ## Technologies Used
 - Python